bfanselow/Python-Tutorials/Concurrency/README.md

 **DIS-ADVANTAGES**:
  * Higher resource cost than threads since a full copy of the resources (code, file-handles, memory-stack, etc) is made for each process.
  * Generally not as fast as multi-threading or asyncio (due to extra overhead) when dealing with I/O bound problems.
- * Compared to multi-threaing much harder to communicate between the multiple processes than between threads.
+ * Compared to multi-threading much harder to communicate between the multiple processes than between threads.

 ---
 ### multi-threading (a.k.a. pre-emptive multi-tasking)